8 billion people – the defining issue of the 21st century

 As a result of this she said: “Countless women and men lack the power to make real choices about childbearing because of crushing poverty or persistent gender discrimination.
-The neglect of the Cairo agenda means that over 200 million women in developing countries.
-Who wish to delay or prevent pregnancy still lack access to family planning services and to maternal health services in remote areas.
+The neglect of the Cairo agenda means that over 200 million women in developing countries, who wish to delay or prevent pregnancy still lack access to family planning services and to maternal health services in remote areas.

 What made the failure remarkable, she argued, was that: “Everything we must do to slow population growth – ensuring access to reproductive health services, improving the status of girls and women – is something we should be doing anyway.
-The figures for unplanned pregnancies at that time were roughly the same as the annual rise in the population.

 The backlash against Mazur’s book came a year later with the publication of Too Many People? by Ian Angus and Simon Butler.
-They were not only in denial about the rising human population of the planet, but were completely oppose to the Programme of Action which they insisted promoted coercive population control.
+They were not only in denial about the rising human population of the planet, but were completely opposed to the Programme of Action which they insisted promoted coercive population control.
 Throughout the book the charge of ‘Malthusianism’ or ‘populationism’ is aggressively levelled against anyone who suggests that rising population is a legitimate, let alone important, subject for discussion on the left.
 They argued the same with the call for the universal provision of reproductive services, despite it being based on a woman’s right to choose – and despite knowing full well that both Laurie Mazur and the UN were opposed to coercive control.

-Angus Butler put it (patronisingly) this way: “Most supporters of population control today say that it is meant as a kindness — a benevolent measure that can empower women, help climate change, and lift people out of poverty, hunger, and underdevelopment.
+Angus and Butler put it (patronisingly) this way: “Most supporters of population control today say that it is meant as a kindness — a benevolent measure that can empower women, help climate change, and lift people out of poverty, hunger, and underdevelopment.
 But population control has a dark past that must be considered by anyone seeking solutions to the ecological crisis.”(page 83) They go on: “…At its most extreme, this logic has led to sterilisation of the ‘unfit’ or ethnic cleansing.
 But even family planning could be a form of population control when the proponents aim to plan other people’s families.” [page 84] My contemporary review of Too Many People? can be found here.